hal313/promiseifyish/README.md

 ## Usage

 Use `Promiseifyish` to promiseify a function or an object.
 Project environment dictates how the code is imported.
 ES6, ES5 and AMD/CommonJS are all supported.
+Comprehensive documentation and examples may be found at the [GitHub pages](https://hal313.github.io/promiseifyish/).

 ### As a function